PhD in management

 Mission

-The mission of the PhD programme is to enable participants to develop the necessary research and analytical skills to bring a valuable contribution to their area of academic expertise.
+The mission of the PhD in management programme is to enable participants to develop the necessary research and analytical skills to bring a valuable contribution to their area of academic expertise.
 Over the three years of the programme, participants are prepared for international, research-driven academic careers or research positions in multinational companies, organisations or institutions.

 5 reasons to join the programme: